Contronym

-A contronym or contranym is a word with two opposite meanings.
-For example, the word original can mean "authentic, traditional", or "novel, never done before".
-This feature is also called enantiosemy, enantionymy (enantio- means "opposite"), antilogy or autoantonymy.
-An enantiosemic term is by definition polysemic (having more than one meaning).
+A contronym is a word with two opposite meanings.
+For example, the word clip can mean "attach", as in paperclip, or "cut off", as in "clip the hedges".
+Since a contronym has at least two meanings, it is by definition polysemic.

+Linguistics

+Etymology

+The word combines the prefix contr(a)- (from the Latin contrā) and the suffix -onym (from international scientific vocabulary).

+It was coined in 1962 by Jack Herring.
+The vowel of a suffix generally supersedes the vowel of a prefix, hence it being written as contronym instead of contranym.

 Nomenclature

-A contronym is alternatively called an autantonym, auto-antonym, antagonym, enantiodrome, enantionym, Janus word (after the Roman god Janus, who is usually depicted with two faces), self-antonym, antilogy, or addad (Arabic, singular didd).
+A contronym is alternatively called an autantonym, autoantonymy, auto-antonym, antagonym, antilogy, contranym, enantiodrome (enantio- means "opposite"), enantionym, enantioseme, Janus word (after the Roman god Janus, who is usually depicted with two faces), or self-antonym.